Skip Navigation

 History Write Night for HIST 1483 and 1493

-When: several times throughout the semester
+When: multiple times each semester

 Who: students enrolled in HIST 1483 and 1493

-History GTAs are available during History Write Nights to work with students from HIST 1483 or 1493 on their writing projects.
+History GTAs and writing consultants are available during History Write Nights to work with students from HIST 1483 or 1493 on their writing projects.
 Students are seen in the order in which they arrive to the Writing Center.
 The Writing Center space is also available for students to work on these assignments independently.

 No registration required.